laosfoundation/brc721/README.md

 Configuration is a mix of CLI flags and environment variables.
 The CLI parser lives in `src/cli/args.rs:6-105` and the runtime context in `src/context.rs:7-42`.

+You will typically either:
+- Create a `.env` file in the project root with your RPC settings, or
+- Point `DOTENV_PATH` at a custom file (e.g. `.env.local`).

 ### Core RPC

 - `BITCOIN_RPC_URL` (required unless passed via `--rpc-url`)